hpc-dr/day1hpc.github.io/content/english/parallelcluster.md

 <div class="col">

-Today's HPC finds itself integrated with complex instrumentation and business systems, many of which are native to the web.
-ParallelCluster systems are built on the cloud, using cloud technologies.
+Today, HPC finds itself integrated with complex instrumentation and business systems, many of which are native to the web.
+ParallelCluster systems are built on the cloud, using cloud technologies, right next door to more than 200 hundred other AWS services.
 This means you can integrate them with services like [Amazon CloudWatch](https://aws.amazon.com/cloudwatch/), [AWS Lambda](https://aws.amazon.com/lambda/), and [AWS Step Functions](https://aws.amazon.com/step-functions/) to process events, orchestrate jobs, manage data, and other mission-critical tasks that involve non-HPC systems.

 </div>
 </div>